WassimDjida/csv_processor_tool/README.md

 - 1 Run the Script:

-In the command prompt or terminal, navigate to the directory where example_script.py is located (if you aren’t already there):
+In the command prompt or terminal, navigate to the directory where example_script.py is located:

         cd C:\Users\U1028428\OneDrive - Sanofi\Bureau\csv_processor_tool